AshAvalanche/ash-docs/docs/toolkit/index.md

 sidebar_position: 1
 ---

-# Ash Tools
+# Overview

-The Ash teams provides a set of open-source tools for Avalanche node operators and developers.
+The Ash teams provides an open-source toolkit for Avalanche node operators and developers.
-We use those tools on a daily basis to operate the Ash protocol!
+We use those tools on a daily basis to operate our validator nodes!

 :::info
 The tools with a version `<1.0.0` are under active development and may break at any time! (even if we try our best not to 😅)